syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/mention/EJ2_ASP.NETCORE/working-with-data.md

 ## Binding local data

-Local data can be represented in three ways as described below.
+Local data can be represented in three ways as described in the following.

 ### 1. Array of simple data

-The Mention has support to load array of primitive data such as strings and numbers.
-Here, both value and text field act the same.
+The Mention has provided support to load an array of primitive data such as strings and numbers.
+Here, both the value and text fields act the same.

 {% tabs %}
 {% highlight cshtml tabtitle="CSHTML" %}